PaddlePaddle/PaddleSleeve/AdvBox/obj_detection/README.md

   - **Examples**

-    Users can initiate an adversarial training by the following command
+    Users can initiate an adversarial training by the following command:
     ```shell
     cd obj_detection/attack/defense
     python advtrain_launcher.py --model yolov3_darknet53_advtrain --defense natural_advtrain --pretrained True
     ```
     The script will save the model after each epoch.
-Both the model and optimizer are saved in `obj_detection/attack/outputs/models/` directory
+Both the model and optimizer are saved in `obj_detection/attack/outputs/models/`.